 Looking to introduce some “wow effect” to your photography?
-This HDR photography tutorial can litterally take your photography to a whole new level, and help you stop shooting “average” or “random-looking” pictures.
+This HDR photography tutorial can literally take your photography to a whole new level, and help you stop shooting “average” or “random-looking” pictures.

 Let’s see what HDR photography is and how you can get started today!

 Chasing The Dynamic Range

-HDR stands for “High Dynamic Range”, but what’s exactly the dynamic range of a picture?
+HDR stands for “High Dynamic Range”, but what is the dynamic range of a picture?
 The dynamic range is the range of light, the amount of light that something like your eye or a camera sensor is able to capture.

 In photography, we measure the quantity of light by what are called stops.
 The dynamic range of the human eye is very large at it can see about 20 stops of light, while your average camera can capture around 8.